Melakwa Lake

 Melakwa Lake is a lake in King County, Washington.
-The name Melakwa comes from a Chinook term for "mosquito".
+The name Melakwa comes from the Chinook Jargon word for "mosquito," derived from the French word maringouin.
 It is located along the Pratt River just below the river's true source.

 Access

 It is off of I-90 and can be accessed from the Denny Creek trail head.
 It is accessible via a moderate, all-day hike from Denny Creek to Melakwa Lake.

 Characteristics

 The lake is located in a narrow valley, with Chair Peak to the east and Kaleetan Peak to the west, and is usually accessible by late June.
 It is known for its clear water and beautiful blue-green color.
 A short scramble up the talus slope on the north end of the lake leads to Melakwa Pass, where views of Gem Lake, Glacier Peak, and the North Cascades are visible on clear days.